tdagner/DataScienceSS20/README.md

 # DataScienceSS20
-Course materials for the Data Science class in SS20
+Course materials for the Data Science online class in SS20

 ## Block 1 - Introduction
 ### Static Slides